-Simms has worked in the solar energy industry for the past 11 years developing and financing solar energy projects for commercial, industrial, and utility customers.
-He currently serves as Vice President of Structured Finance for EnSync, Inc. which is pioneering integrated solar and battery projects.
-Before entering the renewable energy industry, Simms was a technology investment banker with Jefferies for 8 years where he rose to the level of Senior Vice President.
+Duncan has worked in the solar energy industry for the past 11 years developing and financing solar energy projects for commercial, industrial, and utility customers.
+He currently serves as Vice President of Structured Finance for EnSync, Inc., which is pioneering integrated solar and battery projects.
+Before entering the renewable energy industry, Duncan was a technology investment banker with Jefferies for 8 years where he rose to the level of Senior Vice President.
 Simms began his career flying carrier-based jets for the U.S. Navy.
-Simms has an MBA from the Stanford Graduate School of Business and a BS in Aerospace Engineering from the US Naval Academy.
+Duncan has an MBA from the Stanford Graduate School of Business and a BS in Aerospace Engineering from the US Naval Academy.

 Ralph Garcia | Commissioner

 Garcia was first appointed to the Port Commission in 2005 and reappointed in 2007 and 2012.
 He previously served over 10 years on the Redwood City Planning Commission, including a two-yearterm as commission chairman.

 He has owned Ralph’s Vacuum and Sewing Center in Redwood City for more than 40 years, a business he describes as one of the few remaining family businesses in that industry.
 He has been a member of the Redwood City Optimist Club for 40 years, including two terms as president and a long-time sergeant-at-arms.
 The club supported $50,000 in music instruments and equipment to sustain music programsin the Redwood City Elementary School District.